Starlight Kid: Oedo Tai (2021–2024)

+Neo Genesis (2024–present)

+At Stardom The Conversion on June 22, 2024, AZM and Miyu Amasaki attracted the attention of Crazy Star's Suzu Suzuki and Mei Seira, and Starlight Kid who spent a couple of months as a solitary wrestler after being kicked out of Oedo Tai.
+On the first night of the Stardom Sapporo World Rendezvous on July 27, 2024, Kid, AZM, Seira, Suzuki and Amasaki officiated the birth of the "Neo Genesis" unit as they defeated Stars (Hazuki, Koguma, Hanan, Saya Iida and Momo Kohgo in a ten-woman tag team match as their inaugural bout.
+The stable was represented by AZM, Suzu Suzuki, Mei Seira, Miyu Amasaki and Starlight Kid in the Stardom 5 Star Grand Prix 2024.

-New Japan Pro Wrestling (2022-present)
+New Japan Pro Wrestling (2022–present)

 Kid often competes in exhibition matches organized by NJPW in partnership with Stardom.
 On January 5, 2022, on the second night of New Japan Pro-Wrestling (NJPW)'s Wrestle Kingdom 16, she made her first NJPW appearance where she, alongside Mayu Iwatani fell short to Tam Nakano & Saya Kamitani.